CanDIG/candig.github.io/_pages/architecture.md

 Fundamental to CanDIG is national scale analysis, but over locally-controlled data.
-Our platform is completely distributed, with no central infrastruture to maintain or secure.
+Our platform is completely distributed, with no central infrastructure to maintain or secure.
 But atop that, researchers need to be able to readily discover, access, and analyze this information, possibly jointly across sites, while allowing the data stewards to ensure the security and privacy of their data.